Canada Research Chairs: Equity, Diversity, and Inclusion

 - SFU’s strategy to raise awareness of its commitment to equity within the institution and the benefits of equity, diversity, and inclusion with the CRC Program include:

-- creating and publicizing the SFU CRC Equity Committee, whose mandate is to oversee the creation of SFU’s CRC Equity, Diversity, and Inclusion Plan;
+- creating and publicizing the work of the SFU CRC Equity Committee, whose mandate was to oversee the creation of SFU’s CRC Equity, Diversity, and Inclusion Plan;

-- holding information sessions for faculty and staff to learn more about SFU’s CRC Equity, Diversity, and Inclusion Plan.
+- holding information sessions for faculty and staff to learn more about SFU’s CRC Equity, Diversity, and Inclusion Plan in 2017;

-SFU has established a CRC Equity Committee comprised of members from faculty, administration, the SFU Faculty Association, and staff.
+To oversee the development of the Action Plan, SFU established a CRC Equity Committee comprised of members from faculty, administration, the SFU Faculty Association, and staff.

-- The objectives of the committee are to oversee the creation of all required elements of SFU’s CRC Equity, Diversity, and Inclusion Plan, which include:
+- The objectives of the committee were to oversee the creation of all required elements of SFU’s CRC Equity, Diversity, and Inclusion Plan, which included: